rmkubik/rmk-gatsby/src/posts/drafts/eslint-internal-state.md

 ESLint rules can contain multiple selectors and visitor functions.
 This enables your rule to to interact with more than one type of node.

-This rule builds on the previous rule and also reports any [`Literal`](https://github.com/benjamn/ast-types/blob/master/def/core.ts#L341) nodes that have a value of `'badValue'`.
+This rule builds on the previous rule and also reports any [`Literal`](https://github.com/benjamn/ast-types/blob/master/def/core.ts#L341) nodes that have a value of `'wrongValue'`.

 ```js
 export default function(context) {